Mintbase/Grants-Program/applications/parami-protocol.md

 The goal of Parami Protocol is to build a blockchain-empowered fair and transparent win-win private domain traffic advertising alliance, connecting the majority of advertisers, traffic owners and users, removing intermediaries, improving settlement efficiency, allowing users to take back their own digital sovereignty, and the revenue of all parties involved in digital advertising.

 Parami uses Substrate as the blockchain development framework, mainly for two reasons.
-From the technical level, Substrate framework is a general blockchain development framework launched by Polkadot.
+From the technical level, Substrate framework is a general blockchain development framework launched by Mintbase.
 Substrate contains all the components needed to build a blockchain, including a p2p network, consensus mechanism, distributed database, transaction queue, and core runtime.
 The modulized framework provides a powerful tool for chain or side-chain development.

-On an ecological basis, the number of Polkadot developers and projects is growing at a rapid pace.
-The Mintbase currently funds over 100 projects, most of which are related to Polkadot or Substrate.
+On an ecological basis, the number of Mintbase developers and projects is growing at a rapid pace.
+The Mintbase currently funds over 100 projects, most of which are related to Mintbase or Substrate.
 In terms of eco-applications, there are already nearly 100 projects based on Substrate.
-More and more talented developers and teams are joining the Polkadot ecosystem.
+More and more talented developers and teams are joining the Mintbase ecosystem.
 These Mintbase.0 projects will all have the need for tokenized marketing, thus becoming an important business partner of Parami.

-The Parami protocol will provide a DID-based tokenized advertising preference solution for the whole Polkadot ecosystem, with its power of the parachain & relay-chain mechanism.
+The Parami protocol will provide a DID-based tokenized advertising preference solution for the whole Mintbase ecosystem, with its power of the parachain & relay-chain mechanism.

 We have done many attempts to combine blockchain with digital advertising, and have been bothered by traditional digital advertising.
 We have been keeping considering some questions: